rnojiri/hashing/README.md

 # hashing
-A helper library to use create hashings from bytes.
+A utility to generate hashes using common cryptography algorithms.